utilmeta/utype/docs/en/guide/cls.md

 	pass
 ```

-For example, because Schema inherits from the dict dictionary class, the method name in the dictionary cannot be declared as a field name.
-If you need to declare the same property name, you can use a property alias `alias`, such as
+	For example, Schema inherits from the `dict`, the method name in the `dict` cannot be declared as a field name.
+If you need to declare the same property name, you can use `alias`, such as
 ```python
 from utype import Schema, Field